-Is an American someone who follows the laws, absolutely?
+Is an American someone who follows the laws absolutely?
 The South thought so.
-John Brown was convicted of murder, treason, and conspiracy, and was hung on December 2st, 1859.
+John Brown was convicted of murder, treason, and conspiracy, and was hanged on December 2, 1859.

 Yet, as the war went on, many in the North believed that a true American would be uncompromising in the pursuit of the Declaration’s unalienable rights.
-In 1861, as Union soldiers marched south, they sang a new, vengeful battle song whose first lines went: “John Brown’s body lies a’mouldering in the grave/ His soul is marching on.”
+In 1861, as Union soldiers marched south, they sang a new, vengeful battle song whose first verse ended with: “John Brown’s body lies a’mouldering in the grave/ His soul is marching on.”